-The Academy will participate in the arrangements published by Hackney Learning Trust, which provide for the allocation of places in line with the Academy's admissions policy and the maintenance of a waiting list of pupils applying to the Academy, should no vacancies be available at the time of application.
+The academy will participate in the arrangements published by Hackney Education, which provide for the allocation of places in line with the academy's admissions policy and the maintenance of a waiting list of pupils applying to the academy, should no vacancies be available at the time of application.

 In September, banded waiting lists will be maintained for one term, in Year 7 only, using pupils' band positions from secondary transfer.
-Pupils who have not taken the banding test will be allocated to the appropriate band on the basis of an alternative assessment, where possible KS2 SATs results will be used.
+Pupils who have not taken the banding test will be allocated to the appropriate band on the basis of an alternative assessment; where possible KS2 SATs results will be used.
 During this first term, vacancies arising in each band will be allocated to a pupil from the same band.
-Within each band, priority will first be given to pupils who meet criteria I-V below in the order in which they are written and thereafter using a random computerised lottery.
+Within each band, priority will first be given to pupils who meet criteria I-IV below in the order in which they are written and thereafter using a random computerised lottery.

 After the first term in Year 7, and in all subsequent years, all places will be allocated in the same way.
-Priority will first be given to pupils who meet priority I-V below in the order in which they are written here.
-If a place arises when there is no child meeting criteria I-V then places will be allocated from all pupils on the waiting list for that year using a random computerised lottery.
-In any tie-break situation a random computerised lottery will be used.
+Priority will first be given to pupils who meet priority I-IV below in the order in which they are written here.
+If a place arises when there is no child meeting criteria I-IV, then places will be allocated from all pupils on the waiting list for that year using a random computerised lottery.
+In any tie-break situation, a random computerised lottery will be used.

-- A looked after child or a child who was previously looked after but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions - Children with a Child Protection Plan for whom the Ш Academy is their nearest school - Children of staff who work at Mossbourne Community Academy full time with at least two years' continuous employment by the Mossbourne Academy or where the Academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage - Children whose acute medical or social need justifies a place at the Academy.
-To assist the Academy in determining whether this oversubscription criterion applies to a particular applicant, it is the responsibility of the parent of the child to provide supporting professional evidence for example a GP's letter or social worker's letter which demonstrates why the child should be given a place at the Academy rather than any other school - Children with a sibling on roll at the Academy, in Years 7 to 13 at the time of application, who are joining the Academy at any time beyond the standard Year 7 entry point.
+- A looked after child or a child who was previously looked after but immediately after being looked after became subject to an adoption order, child arrangement order or special guardianship order including those children who appear (to the Academy Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions - Children with a Child Protection Plan for whom Ш Mossbourne Community Academy is their nearest school - Children of staff who work full time at Mossbourne Community Academy, with at least two years' continuous employment by Mossbourne Community Academy or where the academy reasonably considers a member of staff has been recruited for a position for which there is a demonstrable skill shortage - Children with a sibling on roll at the academy, in Years 7 to 13 at the time of application, who are joining the academy at any time beyond the standard Year 7 entry point